holidaycheck/apprenticeship/_apprenticeship/interview-process.md

   - title: Online Interview
     icon: earphones
     text: The first interview will be 1.5h where we introduce the company and want to get to know each other.
-          We want to learn about motivations and your tech background, you ambitions and passion that led you to apply for the apprenticeship.
+          We want to learn about motivations and your tech background, your ambitions and passion that led you to apply for the apprenticeship.
   - title: The Challenge
     icon: home